What would you like to know more about?

 • When you select Change Spouse Status to Widowed, the "Married To" relationship will be end-dated and a "Widowed Spouse of" relationship will be added.

-5. Set the date of death.
+4. In the Date of Death field, set the date of death.
 It defaults to the current date, but you can click the calendar icon to change it.

 6. Read the important message, then click Save to confirm.